Disentangling peripheral hearing loss from central and cognitive effects on speech intelligibility in older adults: Experiment in YNH with WHIS

+Babble noise was used as background noise to control the signal-to-noise ratio (SNR).
+This noise was produced by combining and overlapping speech sounds from the FW03 database in order to match the long-term spectrogram with the target sounds.
 To simulate a realistic listening environment, room reverberation was applied to the speech sounds.
-Babble noise was then added to control the signal-to-noise ratio (SNR).
-Room impulse responses (RIRs) were obtained from the Aachen database~\citep{jeub2009binaural}.
+Room impulse responses (RIRs) obtained from the Aachen database~\citep{jeub2009binaural}.
 The target speech was convolved with the RIR at a distance of 2 m in an office room.
-The babble noise was convolved with the RIRs at 1~m and 3~m separately, and then added together to create a more diffuse sound.
+The babble noise was convolved with the RIRs at 1~m and 3~m separately and then added together to create a more diffuse sound.
 The SNR was set between -6 dB and 12 dB, increasing by 6~dB.
-This condition is referred to as the unprocessed (hereafter ``Unpro'') because no speech enhancement algorithm was applied.
+This is referred to as the unprocessed condition (hereafter ``Unpro'') because no speech enhancement algorithm was applied.

 We also prepared word sounds processed by speech enhancement using an ideal ratio masker (IRM) to evaluate its effectiveness on SI for OAs.
-The use of IRM has been proposed to provide oracle data for training the DNN-based speech enhancement algorithms~\citep{wang2014training}, and the procedure is also described in Appendix C of ~\cite{yamamoto2025predicting}.
 The ``Unpro'' sounds of the other words were processed with the IRM.
-This condition is referred to as ``IRM''.
-The goal of any algorithm is to achieve this level of speech enhancement, so its SI score is expected to fall between the scores of ``Unpro'' and ``IRM.''
+This condition is referred to as ``IRM.''
+The ``Unpro'' and ``IRM'' sets of sounds are the same as those used in the previous OA study~\citep{yamamoto2025predicting}.
+The use of IRM, as described in Appendix C of ~\citealt{yamamoto2025predicting}, has been proposed to provide oracle data for training the DNN-based speech enhancement algorithms~\citep{wang2014training}.
+Therefore, the SI scores for the trained DNNs are expected to fall between the ``Unpro'' and ``IRM'' scores.

-Each of the eight conditions, consisting of two sound processing conditions (``Unpro'' and ``IRM'') and four SNR conditions, was assigned a set of 20 words from FW07.
-Thus, the total number of words was 160 (= 20 $\times$ 2 $\times$ 4).
-To balance the difficulty level, each participant listened to a different list of words.